 Don’t leave your underwear and pads soaked in blood for too long since the stains tend to remain if you don’t take care of them quickly.

-Wash the underwear and pads under cold running water then machine wash again with cold water at the next opportunity.
+Wash the underwear and pads under cold running water, then machine wash them again with cold water at the next opportunity.

 Hang them out in the sun to dry.